 Judy Mason, who is currently teaching in the lab, at one time served as the MSW internship director at Mount Sinai Hospital.
 She believes MI can be invaluable in a medical setting, where clients may be coping with physical, mental, and social challenges all at once.
 That can be a lot to sort out—but it’s the client’s job to prioritize a course of action.

-“One of the things that was important to me and to my field instructors was the issue of students having this rescue fantasy and really trying to tell the client what they should do.
+“One of the things that was important to me and to my practicum instructors was the issue of students having this rescue fantasy and really trying to tell the client what they should do.
 But that is not what MI is all about.
 The client is doing that work, and you’re just helping them with decision balancing: what change they want to make first, and what is their motivation,” she says.

-A Spirit That Transcends Field and Classroom
+A Spirit That Transcends practicum and Classroom